 The more you can work frustrating activities into your regular routine, the easier it is for kids to just accept that they are happening and the less frustrated the get over time.
 Routines just become a habit and something they “just do” – it takes the surprise element out of an undesirable activity.

 Routines work well for recurring activities, like chores or practicing an instrument.

 Routines are a great thing to work out collaboratively with your kids and write down on a family calendar for all to see.

 We have a weekly meeting to discuss our family calendar.
-My kids write down their events and responsibilities, like chores or practicing his instrument.
-My son is less likely to complain because he chose the routine.
+My kids write down their events and responsibilities, like chores or practicing an instrument.
+My boys are less likely to complain because they chose the routine.